nestdotland/std/.github/README.md

 Deno and Deno Standard Modules are licensed under the MIT license by the Deno authors.
 Please see [Deno's license](https://github.com/denoland/deno/blob/master/LICENSE) for more information.

-This repository is merely a redistribution medium and the code in this repo is licenced under the MIT license by the nest.land team.
-Please see [nest.lands's license](LICENSE) for more information.
+This repository is merely a redistribution medium and the code in this repo is licensed under the MIT license by the nest.land team.
+Please see [nest.land's license](LICENSE) for more information.